• about

 Molly: “My favorite bag for traveling would probably have to be my backpack.
 I love the fact that it’s out of the way, and it fits everything I need.”

 Kristin: “On my trip to Europe several summers ago, I opted for a Vera Bradley crossbody bag.
 I felt very secure as I could easily hold the bag close to me in crowded areas.
 I squeezed my Nikon, passport, wallet and brochures all into my Hipster which was entirely convenient but also strained my shoulder.
 With a summer in Europe approaching, I bought a BCBG shoulder/handbag, and I’m hooked.
-I feel so regal, feminine and powerful with this spacious and practical bag on my arm.”how-to-wear-a-travel-backpack-columbia-mo-round-trip-travel
+I feel so regal, feminine and powerful with this spacious and practical bag on my arm.”

 On the Models